ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-The ss3sim package has been used so far to evaluate alternative approaches to deal with potentially varying natural mortality [@johnson2013], the importance of composition data [@ono2013], and retrospective patterns in stock-assessment models.
+The ss3sim package has been used so far to evaluate alternative approaches to deal with time-varying natural mortality [@johnson2013], the importance of composition data [@ono2013], and retrospective patterns in stock-assessment models.
 Along with those studies,
-ss3sim makes many relevant research opportunities easily approachable.
+ss3sim makes many important research opportunities easily approachable.
 Below we outline some examples.

 <!--Although the low-level functions (`change` and `sample`) functions can be combined or modified in a user's own wrapper function to address nearly any simulation-based research question, there are-->